GX3D/playstation_controller_as_windows_input_device/README.md

 BrowserBack | controller.L1
 BrowserForward | controller.R1

+### reference materials:
-I used this as reference material for the byte-mappings of the controller input/output reports
+> I used this as reference material for the byte-mappings of the controller input/output reports \
 > [github.com/nondebug/dualsense](https://github.com/nondebug/dualsense)
-a copy of the html code is [here](./inspire/README.md) which was a huge help.\
+> a copy of the html code is [here](./inspire/README.md) which was a huge help.\
-specifically, because I was able to copy some important parts of the JS code and use it with only small modifications to the syntax.
+> specifically, because I was able to copy some important parts of the JS code and use it with only small modifications to the syntax.